 Donald M. Goldstein, Katherine V. Dillon, and J. Michael Wenger, The Vietnam War: The Story and Photographs.
 Washington, DC: Brassey's, 1999.
 192 pp.

 Christopher Goscha, The Penguin History of Modern Vietnam.
 London: Allen Land (Penguin), 2016. xxxviii, 633 pp. Published in the United States as Vietnam: A New History.
-New York: Basic Books, 2016.
+New York: Basic Books, 2016. xxii, 552 pp. Goscha starts with a summary of the early history of Vietnam, but the bulk of the book deals with the period since the arrival of the French.

 Christopher E. Goscha, ed., Vietnam: de l'insurrection à la dictature, 1920-2012.
 Paris: Vendémiaire, 2013.
 553 pp.